- About Us

 Her autobiography, My Lord, What a Morning gives insight into the spirit of this extraordinary artist.

-Marian Anderson at the Met offers a stunning array of articles, photographs, sound clips, and links.
 Marian Anderson: A Life in Song provides video and audio excerpts.
 The 28th stamp in the United States Postal Service Black Heritage series is dedicated to Anderson.
+Visit this website to learn more about Anderson's life and extraordinary career.